grimmlabs/BarPepScripts/README.md

 **<p style="font-size:15px;">Additional arguments for peptide detection:</p>**

 - **-s BCVSIZE:**
-Give the length of the peptide sequence.
+Give the length of the peptide sequence in nucleotides.
 This argument is required for peptide detection.

 &emsp;